 - Opposite a traffic island that is to say an area in the middle of the road designed for pedestrians to stand.
 This island marks the division between two opposing streams of traffic.

-The rules and regulations are part of the traffic laws and once disobeyed, you may be fined, imprisoned or even lose your driving privileges.
+The traffic signs, rules and regulations are all part of the traffic laws and once disobeyed, you may be fined, imprisoned or even lose your driving privileges.
 Follow the Uganda High way code for a safe and comfortable road trip to any place/ destination you will be visiting.
 For more information send us an email to firstname.lastname@example.org or call us now +256-705415605